ipcamit/KIMPortableModels.jl/docs/src/index.md

-# kim_api.jl
+# KIM.jl

 ```@docs
-kim_api.kim_api
+KIM.KIM
 ```

 ## Overview

-kim_api.jl provides both low-level and high-level interfaces to KIM-API, enabling Julia users to access the extensive collection of validated interatomic models available through the OpenKIM framework.
+KIM.jl provides both low-level and high-level interfaces to KIM-API, enabling Julia users to access the extensive collection of validated interatomic models available through the OpenKIM framework.
 Main purpose of this package is to provide a convenient way to integrate KIM models into Julia based MD simulators.
 Think of this as the Julia equivalent of the KIMPY package but with additional wrappers for ease of use.

 ### Features